jboss-developer/jboss-eap-quickstarts/README.md

 Use JBoss Developer Studio or Eclipse to Run the Quickstarts
 ------------------------------------------------------------

 You can also deploy the quickstarts from Eclipse using JBoss tools.
-For more information on how to set up Maven and the JBoss tools, see the [JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ and _Development Guide_ or [Get Started with JBoss Developer Studio](http://www.jboss.org/products/devstudio/get-started/ "Get Started with JBoss Developer Studio").
+For more information on how to set up Maven and the JBoss tools, see the [Red Hat JBoss Enterprise Application Platform Documentation](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) _Getting Started Guide_ and _Development Guide_ or [Get Started with JBoss Developer Studio](http://www.jboss.org/products/devstudio/get-started/ "Get Started with JBoss Developer Studio").

 Optional Components